slasten3826/processlang/docs/SYNTAX_eng.md

 ```

 **Rules:**
-- Commands are executed sequentially
+- Commands set fracting parameters
 - Each command adds a layer of context
 - Query is always last
 - Empty lines are ignored
 - Order of commands matters

+**Important:** More commands ≠ better fracting.
+Using commands without understanding leads to garbage fracting.
+Garbage in, garbage out.
+Usually 2-3 commands are enough.

 ---